From Beyond the Grave

-From Beyond the Grave (also known as The Creatures from beyond the Grave) is a 1974 British anthology horror film from Amicus Productions, directed by Kevin Connor, produced by Milton Subotsky and based on short stories by R. Chetwynd-Hayes.
+From Beyond the Grave (also known as The Creatures from Beyond the Grave) is a 1974 anthology horror film directed by Kevin Connor, produced by Milton Subotsky, and starring Peter Cushing, Donald Pleasence, Ian Bannen, Diana Dors, and David Warner.
+It is based on short stories by R. Chetwynd-Hayes.

+A co-production between the United Kingdom and United States, From Beyond the Grave was produced by Amicus Productions and distributed by Warner Bros.
 It was the last in a series of anthology films from Amicus and was preceded by Dr Terror's House of Horrors (1965), Torture Garden (1967), The House That Dripped Blood (1970), Tales from the Crypt (1972), Asylum (1972) and The Vault of Horror (1973).